yeokm1/sensor-clock/README.md

 3. BMP180 requires a 3.3V input.

+4. I set the DHT22 to use the 3.3V input although it can technically work on 5V.
+It seems to give more accurate readings from a 3.3V source.

-4. One is supposed to add a pull-up resistor for the I2C bus lines SCL and SDA if more than one device (BMP180 and Chronodot) uses them.
+5. One is supposed to add a pull-up resistor for the I2C bus lines SCL and SDA if more than one device (BMP180 and Chronodot) uses them.
 I tried without the resistor and it seems to work fine.

-5. I used an Arduino Mega because the front digital lines are close to the LCD headers thus reducing the wire length in the cramped enclosure.
+6. I used an Arduino Mega because the front digital lines are close to the LCD headers thus reducing the wire length in the cramped enclosure.
 An Uno will work just as well.

-6. If you wish to change the LCD pins at pin 44 (Contrast) and 46 (Backlight), remember to move them to other PWM supported lines.
+7. If you wish to change the LCD pins at pin 44 (Contrast) and 46 (Backlight), remember to move them to other PWM supported lines.